Isometric deformations of wave fronts at non-degenerate singular points: Kossowski metrics

-\begin{proof}[Proof of Fact \ref{fact:front}] We suppose (1).
+As shown in \cite[Proposition 4.2]{MSUY}, $\mu_c(p)\ne 0$ if and only if $f$ is a wave front at $p$.
+Since $\kappa_\nu(p)\ne 0$, \eqref{eq:K1} and \eqref{eq:K2} yield that $\mu_c(p)\ne 0$ if and only if $\Omega(p)\ne 0$.
+So the fact that $p$ is a non-parabolic point implies that $f$ is a wave front at $p$. \end{proof} \begin{proof}[Proof of Fact \ref{fact:front}] We suppose (1).
 By Lemma \ref{lem:0423}, (1) implies that $f$ is a wave front.
 We first consider the case that $p$ is an $A_2$ semi-definite point.
 Moreover, since $p$ is non-parabolic, as seen in the proof of Lemma \ref{lem:0423}, $\kappa_\Pi(p)\ne 0$ holds.
 So $\kappa_\Pi(p)=\kappa_\nu(p) \kappa_c(p)$ implies $\kappa_\nu(p)\ne 0$.
-Therefore, we get (2).
+Therefore, we obtain (2).
 We next consider the case that $p$ is not an $A_2$ semi-definite point.
 Since $p$ is non-parabolic, we have $\hat K(p)\ne 0$.
 Then \eqref{eq:K1} yields that $\mu_\Pi(p)\ne 0$.
-As seen in the proof of Lemma \ref{lem:0423}, the fact that $f$ is wave front at $p$ implies $\mu_c(p)\ne 0$, and so $\kappa_\nu(p)\ne0$ by \eqref{eq:K2}.
-Thus we get (2).
+As seen in the proof of Lemma \ref{lem:0423}, the fact that $f$ is a wave front at $p$ implies $\mu_c(p)\ne 0$, and so $\kappa_\nu(p)\ne0$ by \eqref{eq:K2}.
+Thus we obtain (2).

 We next suppose (2).
 Then (3) follows from the equivalency of (2) and (3) in \cite[Corollary C]{MSUY}.
 Finally, we suppose (3).
 Since $\nu$ is an immersion at $p$, $f$ is a wave front at $p$.
 Then the limiting normal curvature of $f$ at $p$ does not vanish.
 Then \cite[Theorem A]{MSUY} implies that $\Omega(=Kd\hat A)$ does not vanish at $p$.
 So, $p$ is non-parabolic, that is, (1) holds. \end{proof}